Where can family members go for information on treatment options?

 Nearly all addicted individuals believe at the start that they can stop using drugs on their own by their willpower only, and most try to stop without treatment.
 Although some people are successful, many such willpower attempts result in failure to achieve long term abstinence.
 Research has shown that long-term drug addiction results in changes in the brain that continues long after a person stops using drugs.
 These drug-induced changes in brain function can have many behavioral consequences, including an inability to maintain control over the impulse to use drugs despite troubling and harmful consequences—the crucial feature of addiction.

-Psychological stress from work, family problems, psychiatric illness, pain associated with medical problems, social triggers (such as meeting individuals from one’s drug using past i.e. slippery people), or environmental triggers (such as encountering streets, objects, or even smells associated with drug abuse i.e. slippery places) can trigger intense cravings without the individual even being consciously aware of the triggering event.
+Psychological stress from work, family problems, psychiatric illness, pain associated with medical problems, social triggers (such as meeting individuals from one’s drug-using past i.e. slippery people), or environmental triggers (such as encountering streets, objects, or even smells associated with drug abuse i.e. slippery places) can trigger intense cravings without the individual even being consciously aware of the triggering event.
 Family and friends may also be enabling and provoking an individual towards drugs and alcohol without being consciously aware of it.
-Any one of these factors can get in the way of continued abstinence and make relapse more likely.
-Nevertheless, research shows that active involvement and compliance in treatment is vital component for good outcomes and can benefit even the most severely addicted individuals.
+Anyone of these factors can get in the way of continued abstinence and make relapse more likely.
+Nevertheless, research shows that active involvement and compliance in treatment is a vital component for good outcomes and can benefit even the most severely addicted individuals.

 How do other mental disorders coexisting with drug addiction affect drug addiction treatment?